Brake Caliper Replacement DIY

 - Once it fits, install the upper and lower bolt initially by hand.

 - Fasten the retaining bolts using a ratchet.
 Torque these bolts to specification.
-The front brake caliper bracket typically requires to be tightened to 80 ft/lbs.
-The caliper bolts have a torque spec of 45 ft/lbs.
+The front brake caliper bracket typically requires tightening to 80 ft/lbs, while the caliper bolts have a torque specification of 45 ft/lbs.
 Verify by contacting your dealer.

 - Using a Torque wrench, torque the bolts to the manufacturer’s specifications.